apache/beam/examples/kafka-to-pubsub/README.md

 ## Assembling the Uber-JAR

-To run this template the template Java project should be built into an Uber JAR file.
+To run this example the Java project should be built into an Uber JAR file.

 Navigate to the Beam folder: